facundobianco/vando.github.io/_posts/2016-05-25-debian-jessie-iptvsimple.md

 So I moved to my desktop and I installed Kodi 15.2 [from Jessie Backports](https://packages.debian.org/jessie-backports/kodi) but I can't find the package PVR IPtv Simple.
-For some reason there isn't a package for Jessie Backports (in the official repository, it's for [kodi 16.1 (stretch)](https://packages.debian.org/stretch/kodi-pvr-iptvsimple) and on [Debian Multimedia](https://www.deb-multimedia.org/dists/stable/main/binary-amd64/package/kodi) its for Kodi 14.2).
+For some reason there isn't a package for Jessie Backports (in the official repository, it's for [kodi 16.1 (stretch)](https://packages.debian.org/stretch/kodi-pvr-iptvsimple) and on [Debian Multimedia](https://www.deb-multimedia.org/dists/stable/main/binary-amd64/package/kodi) it's for Kodi 14.2).

 I made a PVR IPtv Simple deb file for Debian 8.